 - Dietary Inclusions

-Adding garlic and apple cider vinegar in moderation to your pet’s diet helps in keeping ticks at bay.
-These add a particular smell to your pet’s sweat that is unappealing to ticks.
+Adding neem, garlic and Apple Cider Vinegar in moderation to your pet’s diet helps in keeping ticks at bay.
+These add a particular odor to your pet’s body that is unappealing to ticks.
 So even if a tick manages to get onto your pet, the smell will repel them.

 - Herbal Repellents